-Since the start of the third Millenium, tensions have risen around the world, manipulating religion as sources of conflict.
-The impact was also felt in Indonesia and the Netherlands which we notice from the polarization that has been growing in both countries ever since.
+Since the start of the third Millennium tensions have risen around the world, manipulating religion as source of political interest and conflict.
+The impact has been felt in Indonesia as well as in the Netherlands, where polarization has been growing in both countries ever since.

 Who we are

 The Netherlands-Indonesia Consortium for Muslim-Christian Relations is a non-governmental network of universities and civil society organizations in the Netherlands and Indonesia, consisting of Muslim and Christian scholars, religious leaders and practitioners.

 The Participants of the Consortium share the view that cross-national, cross-religious and cross-sectoral exchanges are needed to address the challenges faced by communities in the Netherlands and in Indonesia.

 Society in both the Netherlands and Indonesia has been significantly shaped by Christianity and Islam, albeit in different ways.
 Therefore, understanding these religions, in all their positive and negative aspects and acknowledging their transformative impact on nature and mankind, is prerequisite for the development of a just, peaceful and sustainable future.

 The shared history of Indonesia and the Netherlands offers a basis for a shared future, but not without taking into account both sides’ perspectives on that same history.

 The Participants of the Consortium believe in a space for building relations and trust, ongoing dialogue and joint research on issues of common concern.